How to walk on water

 Meanwhile, artist Christo and Jeanne-Claude like to wrap or surround huge things with fabric.
 Over many decades, they have completed over twenty projects.
 You may recall them wrapping Berlin’s Reichstag in a silver fabric guyed by blue ropes back in 1995.

-And if Lake Iseo and Franciacorta wasn’t already stunning enough, Christo and Jeanne-Claude’s latest art installation, The Floating Piers is open between June 18 and July 3, 2016.
+And if Lake Iseo and Franciacorta weren’t already stunning enough, Christo and Jeanne-Claude’s latest art installation, The Floating Piers is open between June 18 and July 3, 2016.
 It is their first major public artwork since 2005.
 Bulgarian-born Christo and Jeanne-Claude, his late wife and collaborator, conceived the idea in 1970.
 It allows you to walk on water.

 Art on an enormous scale